Zirias/remusock/README.md

 	               default group of that user
 	-m mode        permissions for the server socket in octal, defaults to 600
-	-p pidfile     use `pidfile' instead of compile-time default -r remotehost  connect to `remotehost' instead of listening -u user        user name or id for the server socket
+	-n             numeric hosts, do not resolve remote addresses -p pidfile     use `pidfile' instead of compile-time default -r remotehost  connect to `remotehost' instead of listening -u user        user name or id for the server socket